sohale/sohale.github.io/pages/reinvented.md

 ### Not reinvented, but made
 * A telescope, 1988 (Using lenses made for glasses, and a weak binocular's eyepiece, and a cardboard pipe)

+### Misc
+podcasting
+( 1985? )

+journalling (magazine)

-sSething about these: Petri-nets, Transputers, Photonic computing, KOZ-Wavelet, Filtering using Fourier
+Something about these: Petri-nets, Transputers, Photonic computing, KPZ-Wavelet, Filtering using Fourier